Afnane15/Level0-week2/README.md

-# How to make a repo and upload it to github?
+# How to make a repo and upload it to Github?
 *This is a simple test from Level0-week2*

 ### 1. Create your repo on Github